maael/slack-deploy-message-action/README.md

   message_template:
     description: 'The template to use for the base message, commits will be added as context blocks'
     default: ':octocat: $ENV_ICON $ACTOR_LINK deployed $COMMIT_LINK in $REPO_LINK to $ENV_LINK'
+  status:
+    description: 'The job status, when not provided it causes a deploying message to be sent'
 ```

 ## Publishing